sepek/docker-openldap/README.md

 to run `.ldif` files with a corresponsing name from the `module` directory.
 Currently only `memberof` and `ppolicy` are avaliable.

-* `SLAPD_FORCE_RECONFIGURE` - (defaults to false)  Used if one needs to reconfigure the `slapd` service after the image has been initialized.
-Set this value to `true` to reconfigure the image.

 ### Setting up ppolicy